lenscas/mergui/README.md

 ## Widgets

-Right now there are only 3 types of widgets: Buttons, Concealers and images.
+Right now there are only 4 types of widgets: Buttons, Concealers, images and a dropdown.

 There are 3 types of buttons.
 Ones that can be used to render an image, one for text and one that does both.

 A concealer gets a list of other Widgets and a button.
 The button toggles the visibility and interactivity of the other widgets.

+A dropdown gets a list of values that the user can select from and allows the user to select one of the given values.